 Fitbit app will calculate the sleep score using

 - Time asleep – how much you sleep

 - Deep and REM – the hours you spend deep sleeping and rapid eye movement sleep

 - Restoration – how relaxed you were during sleep

-The higher your number in all three individual scores the better sleep quality.
+The higher your number in all three individual scores the better your sleep quality.
 The sleep score ranges are:

 - Excellent 90-100

 - Good 80-89

 - Fair 60-79